this-isnt-me/ogPypeline/README.md

 Docs are available at [ReadTheDocs](https://ogpypeline.readthedocs.io/en/latest/index.html)

 ## Reporting Issues
-To report bugs, errors or make a suggestion suggestions, click on the issues tab at the top of the repo and create a new case.
+To report bugs, errors or make suggestions for improvements, click on the issues tab at the top of the repo on [github](https://github.com/this-isnt-me/ogPypeline) and create a new case.

 ## License
 Copyright 2021 Timothy Clarke